Saksham122004/MetaShinigami/README.md

-# File Metadata Extractor
+# MetaShinigami - Universal Metadata Extractor

-A comprehensive Python script for extracting metadata from various file types, including images, PDFs, documents, and media files.
+A comprehensive tool for extracting metadata from various file types, available in both command-line and graphical user interface versions.

 ## Features